 Tamara Kear, PhD, RN, CNS, CNN has over 30 years of experience as a nephrology nurse and has held a variety of roles within this specialty.
 In 2020, she will become the Executive Director of the American Association of Nephrology Nurses to help lead the future.
 Today Lori and Tamara discuss the role of the nephrology nurse and why Lori Hartwell admires and appreciates all they do.

-Nephrology Nurses week is Sept.
-8 – 15, 2019.
+Nephrology Nurses week is celebrated during the second week of September each year.
 We would like to say thank you for choosing this career and for making a difference in so many people’s lives.

 You can also listen to and download the podcast with these apps: